-But they’re even more excited to have a jam session with their music teacher, Ethel Smith, a famous pop organist.
+But the students are even more excited to have a jam session with their music teacher, Ethel Smith, a famous pop organist.
 She plays herself in this film, and seems to be wearing a statement necklace from J.Crew.

 After one song, everyone gets their “Latin” instruments and joins in on “Tico, Tico.”
 Smith’s recording of this song reached no. 14 on the pop charts in 1944!
 You can watch the scene here.
 Ahh, it reminds me of my collegiate days.

 Don’t worry, there are many more random musical interludes coming up.

 Then Steve accepts his music professor’s challenge to liven up a classical piece.
 With the help of fellow students, Harry James, Carlos Ramirez, singer Helen Forrest, and Ethel Smith, he blows his audience away.
 Seems a bit unfair to bring in the big guns like that for a school project, but MGM wanted to use its roster of talent!
 Caroline is not amused.
 You can watch it here.